 traumatic-brain-injury-3

-Can psychedelics help with brain injury recovery?
+Can psychedelics help in recovery from brain injuries?

 Why psychedelics?

-Neuroplasticity and reducing inflammation
+Neuroplasticity and reduction of inflammation

 Practical research and results